Milly Maker DFS Strategy: How To Win Large-Field GPPs

 By Sam Smith

-If you have ever fired a lineup into the DraftKings Milly Maker, you already know the feeling.
+If you have ever fired a lineup into the DraftKings π Milly Maker, you already know the feeling.
 A prize pool in the millions, a million dollars to first, and a field that regularly runs six figures deep sitting between you and that top line.
 The instinct is to build your best everyday lineup and hope.
-The problem is that your best cash-game or small-field lineup, good as it is, is nowhere near enough to win a contest this size.
+But milly maker DFS strategy starts from the opposite premise: your best cash-game or small-field lineup, good as it is, is nowhere near enough to win a contest this size.

-That mismatch is the core idea behind large-field GPP strategy, and it is where most daily fantasy sports players get it wrong.
+That mismatch is where most daily fantasy sports players get it wrong.
 The Milly Maker is not a bigger version of the tournament you played last night.
 It is a different game with a different win condition, and it asks for a different lineup.
 Below is how I actually build for it.
 One idea ties every decision together, and I will keep coming back to it: correlation.
 Get that right and the stacking, the leverage, and the entry plan all start to make their own kind of sense.

 Why The Milly Maker Is A Different Game